MinnPost/google-sheet-to-json-api/README.md

 - `api_key` is *required* in the `POST` body for requests to `authorize`.
 A request with a valid API key returns a `token`.
 - `token` is *required* as an `Authorization` header value on `/parser/` and `/parser/custom-overwrite/` requests.
 A request without a valid token in that header will fail.
 It can be passed to a `GET` or `POST` endpoint.

-To pass this header to a `GET` or `POST` endpoint within Python, do this:
+To pass this header to an endpoint within Python, do this:

 ```python
 authorized_headers = {